-In this article, I’ll discuss what is shamanism and druidism and what is the difference between them.
+In this article, I’ll discuss shamanism and druidism and the differences between them.

 Shamanism is a religious approach that is used to communicate and interact with the spirit world by shamans.
-The main purpose of this practice is to direct spiritual energies into the physical world so that they could heal and help human beings in some way.
+The main purpose of this practice is to direct spiritual energies into the physical world so that they can heal and help human beings somehow.

 Scholars from a number of fields, such as anthropologists, archaeologists, historians, religious studies scholars, philosophers, and psychologists, have been drawn to “shamanic” beliefs and practices.

-Several books and academic papers have been published on this topic, and a peer-reviewed academic journal dedicated to the study of shamanism has been established.
+Several books and academic papers have been published on this topic, and a peer-reviewed academic journal dedicated to studying shamanism has been established.

 In the 20th century, a counter-cultural movement was started, such as hippies by non-indigenous Westerners, and the New Age impacted modern magico-religious practices, resulting in neo-shamanism or the new shamanic movement, which was affected by their views of diverse indigenous faiths.

-This practice had a great impact on the development of severe practice and has faced criticism and accusation of cultural appropriation.
+This practice greatly impacted the development of severe practice and has faced criticism and accusations of cultural appropriation.

-Apart from that, whenever an outsider attempt to perform or depict ceremonies of centuries-old cultures to which they do not belong, they are subjected to exploitation and misrepresentation.
+Apart from that, whenever outsiders attempt to perform or depict ceremonies of centuries-old cultures to which they do not belong, they are subjected to exploitation and misrepresentation.

-There’re different types of variations in shamanism.
-The main belief of a shaman is affected by the religion that they believe in and they work in.
-Different shamans have different methods of practicing their ceremonies, for example, in a Wiccan belief system, shaman methods are used.
+There are different types of variations in shamanism.
+The main belief of a shaman is affected by the religion they believe in and work in.
+Different shamans have different methods of practicing their ceremonies.
+For example, in a Wiccan belief system, shaman methods are used.

-That said, here’re a few forms of modern shamanism beliefs:
+That said, here are a few forms of modern shamanism beliefs:

 The majority of shamanism follows this modern shamanism belief.
-The main belief of animism is that nature has its own spiritual entities, and there’s a way to interact and get connected with them.
+The main belief of animism is that nature has its own spiritual entities, and there’s a way to interact and connect with them.
 They believe that some of these spirits are malevolent and some of these are benevolent.

-Shamans following this modern form of shamanism believe that there’s a separate reality of spirits, which they refer to as non-ordinary reality to differentiate it from ordinary reality.
+Following this modern form of shamanism, Shamans believe there’s a separate reality of spirits, which they refer to as non-ordinary to differentiate it from ordinary reality.

-Shamans believe that there are three worlds in non-ordinary reality: the lower, middle, and upper worlds.
-Each of these has its own entrance, spirit residents, and shamanistic purpose.
+Shamans believe there are three worlds in non-ordinary reality: the lower, middle, and upper.
+Each has its own entrance, spirit residents, and shamanistic purpose.

-A shaman performs a shamanic journey for restoring the balance between nature, emotional, physical, and mental healing, and for communicating by accessing the non-ordinary reality.
+A shaman performs a journey to restore the balance between nature, emotional, physical, and mental healing and to communicate by accessing the non-ordinary reality.

 Druidism is also known as Druidry.
 It’s a modern spiritual or religious movement that encourages people to cultivate respectful relationships with the world’s physical landscapes, flora, animals, and varied peoples, as well as with natural deities and spirits of place.